pikacic/root6-pluginsvc/README.md

       // ...
     };

-The templated class `Gaudi::PluginService::Factory1` takes as first template argument the return type of the factory and as second argument the type of the first argument of the factory function (with all the required qualifiers explicit).
-There are several variants of the class for different number of arguments required by the constructor (`Factory0`, `Factory1`, `Factory2`, ...).
+The templated class `Gaudi::PluginService::Factory` takes as first template argument the return type of the factory and as following arguments the arguments required by the constructor of the factory.

 The plug-in class `Bar` defined in the dynamically loaded library will require a declaration to the Plugin Service to use it, so in the source file you have to